Please refer to our Naturopathic Continuing Education spreadsheet here to view CE approvals for specific courses.

 Naturopathic Continuing Education (NCE), Certified Education Points (CEP), Professional Education (PE), Continuing Professional Development (CPD) or Continuing Medical Education (CME)… there are a number of names around the world for the same thing when it comes to staying up to date each year.

-Under the national law of many countries around the world, all registered health practitioners must undertake CE.
-The CE requirements of each country are detailed in the Registration Standards for each profession, published on each Boards website.
+Naturopathic associations and licencing bodies in many countries around the world require naturopathic health practitioners to undertake naturopathic continuing education.
+The CE requirements of each country are detailed in the Standards for each profession, published on each Board or Associations website.
 These detail the number of credits/points/hours practitioners must spend each year on learning activities.
 Some health professions also provide additional guidelines in their Codes and Guidelines.

-– NHAA (National Herbalists Association of Australia) – LIVE: 2 points per hour, RECORDED: 1 point per hour
+- NHAA (Naturopaths and Herbalists Association of Australia) – LIVE: 2 points per hour, RECORDED: 1 point per hour

-– ATMS (Australian Traditional Medicine Society) – half point per hour
+- ATMS (Australian Traditional Medicine Society) – one point per hour

 - ANTA (Australian Natural Therapists Association) – one point per hour

 - ANPA (Australian Naturopathic Practitioners Association) – one point per hour

 - CMA (Complementary Medicine Association Australia) – one point per hour

 - The College of Naturopaths of Ontario (CONO).
 Unless otherwise stated, points are Category A.

 - The Oregon Board of Naturopathic Medicine (OBNM).
 Unless otherwise stated, points are Category A.

 - The British Columbia Naturopathic Association – one point per hour